Getting Started with APA Editing

 There are a number of things you, the writer, can do to make the APA editing process as smooth as possible.

-First, make sure all the elements of your paper are included.
+First, make sure the elements of your paper.
 For instance, if you want the editor to cross-reference your table of contents with the headings throughout the paper, first make sure to write the entire table of contents and make sure you’ve included all entries as headings in the paper’s body.

 Second, if you have a particular weakness in your writing, don’t hesitate to point it out to your editor before he or she begins working.
 The editor will be sure to notice it anyway, but this will save some time if your editor is charging by the hour and better safe than sorry!